-1. The competition starts when the Judging Company commences its RFP kickoff meeting.

-2. The number of copies of all written deliverables will be determined by the Judges.

-3. All written deliverables will be turned in together, at the time specified by the Judges.

-4. Proposals turned in after the deadlines are subject to penalties as determined by the Judges.
+- 1. The competition starts when the Judging Company commences its RFP/IFB kickoff meeting. - 2.
+The judges will indicate the manner/method of delivery of electronic deliverables - 3.
+All deliverables will be turned in in accordance with the directives of the judges, at the time specified by the Judges. - 4.
+Proposals turned in after the deadlines are subject to penalties as determined by the Judges.